amclaurin/ansible-workstation/README.md

 Optionally adds all the tools required for Linux from Scratch, useful tools if you want to do any low level Linux work.

-TBD - Adds a simple text file to the desktop with hints as to quick configuration of the KDE settings, as I haven't wored out how to modify all the KDE conf files and it's 2 minutes work.
+TBD - Adds a simple text file to the desktop with hints as to quick configuration of the KDE settings, as I haven't worked out how to modify all the KDE conf files and it's 2 minutes work.

 Once you have downloaded these scripts, all you have to do is install ansible, run the setup-workstation scripts, make some quick config changes and you will have a professional Linux desktop very suited for Cloud development